ritakolupaeva/create-and-get-user/README.md

    `deactivate`

 ## Additional information
-If import requests is highlighted in yellow, click on it, select Quick fix and select the recommended Interpreter.
+If import requests is highlighted in yellow, click on it, select "Quick fix" and select the recommended Interpreter.